IRL2/esencia/README.md

 ## Goals

-- Create a reinterpretation / rewrite
+- Create a rewrite and reinterpretation of the original
-- Be able to exhibit it again
+- Be able to exhibit it again on modern hardware with more accessible hardware
-- Make it opensource for remixing
+- Make it open source for remixing

 ## Setup